Saavkd7/IoT-Bot-Security/README.md

 ![GNS3 Topology Example](gns3_topology.png)

-This project was deployed entirely within GNS3 using Docker containers as nodes, **without using Docker Compose**.
+This project was deployed entirely within GNS3 using Docker containers as nodes.
 Each device (sensor, hub, IoTBot, attacker) was manually instantiated and connected to a virtual switch.

 ```
 [ Sensor Nodes ] ---> MQTT Broker ---> [ Hub ] ---> [ Actuators ]